jetbrains-academy/rustlings-course/Introduction/Getting started/Installation/task.md

 4. Setup Rust toolchain (press "Setup toolchain" in the pop-up "No Rust toolchain configured").
 5. You're good to go!

-### Verification of Rust installation

-You need to set up the environment in a system below are few things which you should check before the work.

 #### Verification of rustup